-- In order to remain competitive libraries may need to have a more customer-focused orientation.
+- In order to remain competitive libraries will need to have a more and external, customer-focused orientation.

-- Library competitors have better resources and larger budgets.
+- Many library competitors will continue to have better resources and larger budgets.

-- Our funders know library competitors, like Google, better than they know libraries.
+- Our funders will know organizations like Google and Amazon and what services they provide better than they know libraries.

-- There may be a tension between our need to market and the expectation that we should not use public funds for marketing.
+- There may be a tension between our need to market and collect critical user data and the expectation that we should not use public funds for marketing.

-- There is less enthusiasm for the public library as a public good.
+- There may be less enthusiasm for the public library as a public good.

-- Due to local funding structures, it is more difficult to get economies of scale in financing of libraries, in comparison to our national and international competition.
+- Due to local funding structures, it will be more difficult to get economies of scale in financing of libraries, in comparison to our national and international competition.

-- Due to libraries' financial structure, it is difficult for libraries to invest in research and development.
+- Due to libraries’ financial structure, it will be difficult for libraries to invest in research and development.

 - Libraries will continue to be conflicted between maintaining a nonprofit business model and providing services.